MehakB7/react-table-assignment/README.md

 # React-table Assigmenet

-Created a table which using react-table library with sorting and filtering.
+Question id : 2.A
-Done two level filtering one is global and another is column.
+Design a basic web app In which you have to implement sorting and filter options, for data you can use any third-party API’s

 ## Authors

 - [@Mehak](https://www.github.com/octokatherine)

 ## Run Locally